WRT160NL Frequently Asked Questions

 AP isolation is a feature that allows your wireless devices to communicate with the router but not with each other.

 NOTE: AP isolation is disabled by default.
-For instructions on enabling this function, click here.

 The LEDs are Power, Ethernet, Internet, Wi-Fi Protected Setup and Wireless.